 With my 200 shares that would be $126 in dividend income.
 Again, assuming GILT stays at $7 a share, this would net me 18 more shares!

 My mitigation for that risk is that I bought a small number of shares in my tax-deferred IRA account.
-I could sell this stock after the payout date, net my dividends, and not worry about the short term capital gains.
-Of course, this means I have to stay vigilant all the times and be active in the market, which isn’t my passive income strategy at all!
+I could sell this stock after the payout date, net my dividends, and not worry about the short-term capital gains.
+Of course, this means I have to stay vigilant all the time and be active in the market, which isn't my passive income strategy at all!

 $126 down, $99,874 to go.